Close to the Edge: Bruford's departure and tour

 On 19 July 1972, once recording for the album was complete, Bruford left the band to join King Crimson.
-He offered to tour with the band for the remainder of the year, yet Howe wanted him to leave sooner as he no longer had the commitment.
+He offered to tour with Yes for the remainder of the year, yet Howe wanted him to leave sooner as he no longer had the commitment.
 Howe later regretted his decision as he would have enjoyed playing the album live with Bruford at the time.
 His replacement was Alan White of the Plastic Ono Band and Terry Reid's group.
 As he played on Close to the Edge but left before the subsequent tour, Bruford was obliged by management to share his album royalties with White and claims that Lane enforced a compensation payment of $10,000 from him for leaving.
 Years later, White agreed to return his share of the royalties upon Bruford's request.
 The band embarked on their largest yet world tour to promote the album.
 White had one full rehearsal with the band prior to the tour's start on 30 July 1972, which saw the band play a total of 95 concerts in the United States, Canada, United Kingdom, Japan, and Australia.
 The tour ended in April 1973.
 Recordings from the tour, both film and audio, were released on the band's first live album, Yessongs (1973), and concert film of the same name, filmed at the Rainbow Theatre in London and released in 1975.